gemc/releases/3.0/README.md

  - camel case for all variable names, class definitions
  - type definitions start with Capital letter
  - instances start with lowercase letter

- MT:
+ - shared variables should contain "shared" / "globabl" in the name
- shared variables should contain "shared" / "globabl" in the name? thread-local variable should contain "local" / "t-local" / "thread" ?
+ - thread-local variable should contain "local" / "tlocal" / "thread"

  Pre-processor
  Found with scons SHOWBUILD=1